 Director of Community Outreach

 Kaolin was born and raised in Dewey, just 18 miles down the road from Prescott.
 She has fond memories of a rural childhood spent outdoors, complete with raising cows, harvesting over-sized zucchini from the garden, and following her parents on hikes and river trips all over Arizona and the Southwest.
-After an early career in environmental regulation and consulting in Austin, she returned home with a desire to reconnect with her roots and keep things simple.
-Connecting with what sustains us, our food, is as simple as it gets.
+After an early career in environmental regulation and consulting in Austin, she returned home with a desire to reconnect with her roots.
 A passion for all things healthy for humans and the planet brought her to PFM.
-Supporting local farmers and businesses and collaborating with the community is a step she’s excited to take.
-When she’s not doing community outreach for PFM, you can find her hiking in the Verde Valley, swimming in Sedona, rock climbing in the Granite Dells, or teaching yoga.
+When she’s not doing community outreach for PFM, you can find her hiking and swimming in the creek with her husband Mark and red heeler Daisy.

 Melinda was a former small business owner and understands the value local businesses add to their communities and the challenges they face trying to deliver their passion in the form of products and services.
 Local businesses, and the community they create, are a critical piece of the human puzzle.
 They need all the love and support we can offer.
 She relocated to Yavapai County from California to be the manager of the Food Hub pilot program.
 Working with a group of wonderful people who are equally committed to trying to make the world a better place is what excites Melinda about working at PFM.